In This Article

 Since late 2019, many organizations are still on with remote work.
 Remote work has proved to be the harbinger of ransomware attacks.
 LockBit group constantly updates its ransomware script to overpower and bypass the defense mechanisms.
 It is thus essential that all workers should take precautions.

-If you’d like to see more of the Lepide Data Security Platform and how it can help to prevent and protect against LockBit ransomware, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see more of the Lepide Data Security Platform and how it can help to prevent and protect against LockBit ransomware, schedule a demo with one of our engineers.

 Popular Blog Posts